 “The humidifier is compact and has a number of operation modes.
 I am using it in my bedroom to improve my sleep quality .
 Easy and quiet operation.
 A digital display indicates the level of humidity.” – April Lilly

-The Philips Air Humidifier Series 2000 takes the second spot in this list of the best humidifiers thanks to its excellent functionality and clean aesthetic.
+The Philips Air Humidifier Series 2000 takes the top spot in our list of the best humidifiers, thanks to its excellent functionality and clean aesthetic.
 It does a fantastic job of adding moisture to the air quickly and without much noise at all.